Average Electric Bill for Texas Residents

 Average electric bill

-Note: the rates in the table are reflective of the average rates for each city on the ChooseTexasPower marketplace within the 1,000 kWh usage tier.
+Note: The rates in the table reflect the average rates for each city on the ChooseTexasPower marketplace within the 1,000 kWh usage tier.
 Actual rates in each area may vary.

 How to switch providers in Texas

-If you want to lower your energy bill even further, consider switching to a cheaper electricity plan.
+If you feel like your energy plan isn’t a great match for your needs, you can switch providers.
 Choose Texas Power partners with numerous providers across the Lone Star State to bring you more options for your home’s power.
 Here’s how to switch plans on our marketplace:

 1. Check the terms of your current contract.
 If you’re enrolled in a fixed-rate plan or one with a contract, your current provider could charge an early termination fee (ETF) for canceling before the contract ends.